 There is an extensive range of trips to all parts of the globe.
-A team building trip to the Peak District is run in the third week of term for all new year 7 students; in year 8 the students spend a week in St. Lunaire, France; year 9 includes a week long visit to the Rhineland for everyone studying German, and there are many subject specific field trips for examinations students at KS4 and A-level.
+A team building trip to the Peak District is run in the third week of term for all new Year 7 students; in Year 8 the students spend a week in St. Lunaire, France; Year 9 includes a week long visit to the Rhineland for everyone studying German, and there are many subject specific field trips for examinations students at KS4 and A-level.
 As part of our Arts Status we run many international visits and music tours.
-Sixth Formers have the opportunity of a once in a lifetime trip to an exotic destination such as Borneo, China, Central America, Bakino Faso and Ecuador.
+Sixth Formers have the opportunity of a once in a lifetime trip to exotic destinations such as Borneo, China, Central America, Bakino Faso and Ecuador.

 Lower and upper school ski trips add to a fully comprehensive offering for all students.